shree0241/Java-Algorithms/README.md

 ## Getting Started

 1. **Fork the Repository:** Click the "Fork" button on the GitHub repository to create your own copy.
 2. **Clone Your Fork:** Clone your forked repository to your local machine:

    ```bash
    git clone https://github.com/your-username/Java-Algorithms.git
    ```
+3. **Start Coding:** Make your contributions, ensuring adherence to the code style and standards.

+## Making Contributions
+1. Keep your contributions focused and avoid making unrelated changes in a single pull request.
+2. Make sure your code is well-documented and includes comments where necessary.
+3. Test your changes thoroughly to ensure they work as expected.

+## Code Style and Standards
+We follow a specific code style and coding standards for this project.
+Please refer to the CODE_STYLE.md document for details.

+## Submitting Pull Requests
+When you're ready to submit your contributions, follow these steps:

+1. **Commit Your Changes:** Commit your changes with clear, concise messages.

+2. **Push to Your Fork:** Push your changes to your forked repository on GitHub.

+3. **Open a Pull Request:** Create a new pull request from your fork to the main repository.
+Be sure to provide a detailed description of your changes and the problem they solve.

+## Review Process
+Your pull request will be reviewed by the repository maintainers.
+Please be patient, and we will do our best to provide feedback and, if everything looks good, merge your changes.

+## Conclusion
+Thank you for considering contributing to "Java-Algorithms."
+Your contributions help make this project better and more valuable for the community.
+We look forward to working with you!

+If you have any questions or need assistance, please feel free to open an issue or reach out to us.

+Happy coding!